akeneo/pim-api-docs/content/akeneo-event-platform/key-platform-behaviors.md

 If your subscription has an HTTPS destination, please respond with `429 Too Many Requests` when your system is overloaded: this way, the delivery engine will slow down, retry undelivered events, and gradually increase the throughput when your system gets back to recovers (i.e., when it responds `200 OK` again).

-Please note that if the rate drops too significantly, the suspension policy will be triggered ([see bellow](/akeneo-event-platform/concepts.html#suspension-policy.html)).
+Please note that if the throughput drops too significantly, the suspension policy will be triggered ([see bellow](/akeneo-event-platform/concepts.html#suspension-policy.html)).

 ## Delivery timeout